Wegovy vs Ozempic: What's the difference?

 How effective is semaglutide for weight loss?

 Prior to 2022 (or 2021 in the United States), Ozempic was the primary brand of semaglutide medication available.
-Now, with Wegovy licensed specifically as a weight loss medication, medical practitioners will no longer need to prescribe Ozempic off-label.
+But Wegovy is now licensed specifically as a weight loss medication.

 It's important to note that when it comes to weight management, what is considered better will largely depend on your individual needs and circumstances, including existing health conditions, your family history and other risk factors.

-When you have a consultation with a Juniper clinician, we'll make sure that semaglutide is suitable for your circumstances before prescribing it.
+When you have a consultation with a Juniper prescriber, we'll make sure that semaglutide is suitable for your circumstances before prescribing it.

 Both Wegovy and Ozempic are prescribed as pre-filled injectable pens, which are to be self-administered once a week.